wpswings/track-orders-for-woocommerce/README.md

 ### WITH THE TRACK ORDERS FOR WOOCOMMERCE PLUGIN YOU CAN:

-- Track order with three immersive templates
+- Track order with three immersive tracking templates
 - Order tracker button for customers
 - Show the icon for order status in the order table.
 - Track orders using the unique order id only.